Accessibility Plan and Policies for SE Canada Inc.

 - (2) Customer Service Training for all employees who deal with members of the public and/or other third parties (as required by section 6 of the Customer Service Standard, O. Reg 429/07)

-SE Canada Inc. will ensure employees consider the needs of people with disabilities when designing, procuring, or acquiring self-service kiosks should the need arise.Information and Communications
+SE Canada Inc. will take the following steps to ensure employees consider the needs of people with disabilities when designing, procuring, or acquiring self-service kiosks following January 1, 2014:

-In order to ensure feedback is accessible to all persons, SE Canada Inc. will provide various feedback options (including by way of telephone, fax, email and regular mail).
-SE Canada Inc. will consider other methods of feedback, if required, to take into account the person’s disability and to ensure accessibility.
+- In order to ensure feedback is accessible to all persons, SE Canada Inc. will provide feedback various feedback options (including by way of telephone, fax, email and regular mail).
+SE Canada Inc. will consider other methods of feedback if required to ensure accessibility.

 SE Canada Inc. is committed to fair and accessible employment practices.

-- Prospective applicants will be advised of the availability of accommodations via our job postings and by the Hiring Manager when invited to interview for a position.
+- Prospective applicants will be advised of the availability of accommodations by the Hiring Manager or Human Resources

-Management will inform employees of the policies available to support employees with disabilities throughout the employment life cycle, including the provision of job accommodations that take into account an employee’s needs due to disability as it relates to performance management, career development, and/or redeployment processes.
+- Management will inform employees of the policies available to support employees with disabilities, such as: policies on the provision of job accommodations that take into account an employee’s needs due to disability for performance management, career development, and/or redeployment processes

-SE Canada Inc., through its Human Resources Department, will assess, review, and alter (if required) policies and procedures on an as-needed basis to ensure compliance with the AODADesign of Public Spaces
+- SE Canada Inc., through its Human Resources Department, will assess, review, and alter (if required) policies and procedures on an as-needed basis to ensure compliance with the AODA

 SE Canada Inc. will meet the Accessibility Standards for the Design of Public Spaces when building or making major modifications to public spaces, if ever applicable.

-In the event of a service disruption, SE Canada Inc. will notify the public of the service disruption and alternatives available.Policy Review
+- In the event of a service disruption, we will notify the public of the service disruption and alternatives available

 SE Canada Inc. will review and update this policy at least once every five years.

-For more information on this accessibility plan, please contact the Canada Human Resources Department at Canada.HR@serviceexperts.com.
+For more information on this accessibility plan, please contact the Canadian Human Resources Department at Canada.HR@serviceexperts.com